Different Types of Coal | Properties | advantages and disadvantages | Electronicsinfos

 Lignite coal is the second form of coal in which the humidity level is 30-40% and its colour is brown. we cannot use lignites in power plants because the coal residual quantity is high.
 The calorific percentage in Lignite coal is 5000 kcal/kg.

-Chemical properties of Lignites Coal
+Chemical Properties of Lignites Coal

 1. Carbon Content: Relatively low carbon content (25% to 35%).